backdrop-contrib/image_resize_filter/README.md

 This filter automatically resizes images to their width and height dimensions.
-Users never have to worry about uploading pre-sized images again; they can just insert an image, set it's width and height properties, and the image is automatically resized on output.
+Users never have to worry about uploading pre-sized images again; they can just insert an image, set its width and height properties, and the image is automatically resized on output.

 Installation